The Best Currency To Use In Curaçao

 Can I pay with cash everywhere?

-You can pay with cash, whether it is in ANG or US Dollars, almost everywhere on the island of Curaçao.
+You can pay with cash, whether it is in Caribbean Guilder or US Dollars, almost everywhere on the island of Curaçao.
 But I have to inform you that there is a change to that.

 Where can I exchange money in Curaçao?